osamahahmad/osamahahmad/README.md

 - 👋 Hi, I’m @osamahahmad.
 - 👀 I’m interested in healthtech.
 - 🌱 I’m currently becoming proficient with MEAN/MERN.
-- 💞️ I’m looking to collaborate — I'm experienced with PHP, JS, HTML and CSS.
+- 💞️ I'm experienced with PHP, JS, HTML and CSS.
-- 📫 Email me@osamahahmad.com.

 <!---
 osamahahmad/osamahahmad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.